CenterForCollectiveLearning/Global-language-network/data/cultural_production/wikipedia/README.md

 2013-10/
-	Used for the November submission to Nature.
-L>=26 from Observatory.
+	L>=26 from Observatory, using two-letter country codes for input.
-	Using two-letter country codes and new country-to-lang mapping.
+	USE THESE FILES!
+THEY USE THE NEW COUNTRY-TO-LANG CONVERSION

 	wiki_data/
 		l26_observatory_manualcleaning2.sqlite3: File with L>25 (not >=!) people from the Global Culture Observatory (as of 9/27/2013).
 The relevant table is culture3.

 		get_observatory_tables.R: convert the observatory dump to TSV files.

 		wiki_observ_langs26.tsv: list of people with Wikipedia articles in AT LEAST 26 langs.
 10,163 total, X born 1800-1950.
-USED FOR NOV.
-SUBMISSION.